sarahkor/doar-mail/README.md

 docker exec -it web-container bash
 ```

-after that you can run any of the foloowung curl commands:
+after that you will be inside the app container and you can run any of the following curl commands:

 ### 👤 Register a new user